 You tend to be somewhat private, and as a result, you may fail to make important connections with people in your workplace.
 People who are expressive and outgoing may have an easier time networking.
-By opening up and making your emotions more available, you may be able to gain trustworthy allies who will help you achieve your goals in the organization.
+By opening up and letting people get to know you, you may be able to gain trustworthy allies who will help you achieve your goals in the organization.

-- Consider how networking with others might lead to improved results for a project and stronger connections for vou. - Ask yourself whether you could be more expressive in certain situations, which could make it easier for others to connect with you.
+- Consider how networking with others might lead to improved results for a project and stronger connections for you. - Ask yourself whether you could be more expressive in certain situations, which could make it easier for others to connect with you.